Cognigy/Documentation/docs/insights/dashboards/engagement.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.51-blue.svg)](../../release-notes/4.51.md)

-The Engagement Dashboard is focused on customer interactions in conversations.
-Engagement performance of your Agent is visualized in the following charts:
+The Engagement Dashboard highlights customer interactions in conversations and visualizes the engagement performance of your AI Agent in the following charts:

 - [Indicators](#indicators)
 - [Heat maps](#heat-maps)